Cognitive Training for Language Models: Towards General Capabilities via Cross-Entropy Games

-We provide a specification of SXGL (see Section \ref{subsec:sxgl}).
-The language specification is deliberately minimal (even more so than that of OXGL defined in \cite{hongler-emil}), consisting of 18 instructions.
-A few preliminary remarks are in order: \begin{itemize} \item SXGL is suitable to reward (and thus train) several models; in the cognitive training described above, a single model is trained, and the rewards to other models should just be discarded by the interpreter. \item Some design elements can appear cumbersome to a human reader; the goal is not to make the code particularly human-readable, but to follow the design elements outlined in Section \ref{subsec:sxgl}. \item There is no metadata associated with an SXGL program; SXGL programs can be seamlessly concatenated. \item Some syntactic sugar can be added to shorten the code without altering the instruction set; we avoid these questions here. \end{itemize}
+In this appendix, we provide a specification of S-XGL (see Section \ref{subsec:sxgl}), as implemented on the following repository: \href{https://www.github.com/xentlabs/s-xgl}{https://www.github.com/xentlabs/s-xgl}.
+The language specification is deliberately minimal (even more so than that of O-XGL defined in \cite{hongler-emil}), consisting of 8+1 instructions.
+A few preliminary remarks are in order: \begin{itemize} \item S-XGL is suitable to reward (and thus train) several models; in the cognitive training described above, a single model is trained, and the rewards to other models should just be discarded by the interpreter. \item Some design elements can appear cumbersome to a human reader; the goal is not to make the code particularly human-readable, but to follow the design elements outlined in Section \ref{subsec:sxgl}. \item There is no metadata associated with an S-XGL program; S-XGL programs can be seamlessly concatenated. \item Some syntactic sugar can be added to shorten the code without altering the instruction set; we avoid these questions here. \end{itemize}